Toucans: More Than Your Average Cereal Box Character

 Forget the characterized toucan you see on cereal boxes—toucans come in all shapes and sizes.
 There are five genera and about 40 species of toucans, ranging from the jay-sized toucanet to the 24 inch toco toucan.

 All toucans are distinguished by their large serrated beak and bright, distinct coloration.
-The beak may comprise over half of a toucan’s body length and is made mostly of keratin, the same protein that makes up your fingernails.
+Most known by its enormous colorful beak, the toucan’s beak may comprise over half of a toucan’s body length.
 The beak of a toco toucan is seven and a half inches long.
+The toucan’s beak is made mostly of keratin layers, the same protein that makes up fingernails.

 Scientific Classification